Kotlin/kotlin-spark-api/README.md

 We provide you with useful function `withSpark`, which accepts everything that may be needed to run Spark — properties, name, master location and so on.
 It also accepts a block of code to execute inside Spark context.

 After work block ends, `spark.stop()` is called automatically.

+Do not use this when running the Kotlin Spark API from a Jupyter notebook.

 ```kotlin
 withSpark {